Russell797/weewx-Weather34/README.md

 2. New faster install process using its own custom built installer.

+3. Wind speed output as rounded whole numbers rather than with decimal values as with the original design.

 # Demo

-A live example of Weather34 WeeWX skin can be seen at https://claydonsweather.org.uk
+A live example of Weather34 WeeWX skin can be seen at http://lowellhighlandswx.mynetgear.com/weewx/weather34/index.php

 # Weather34 Historic Timeline of design 2014-2019
 https://weather34.com/homeweatherstation/weather34timeline/weather34timeline.html